-For the years ended October 31, 2019 and 2018, the Authority recognized OPEB expenses of \$2,563,285 and \$1,503,476, respectively.
+For the years ended October 31, 2020 and 2019, the Authority recognized OPEB expenses of \$2,609,378 and \$2,563,285, respectively.

-Deferred inflows of resources and deferred outflows or resources are portion of changes in total OPEB liability that is not immediately recognized in OPEB expense.
+Deferred inflows of resources and deferred outflows of resources are a portion of changes in total OPEB liability that is not immediately recognized in OPEB expense.
 These changes include differences between expected and actual experience, changes in assumptions and differences between expected and actual earnings on plan investments.
-As of October 31, 2019 and 2018, the Authority reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+As of October 31, 2020 and 2019, the Authority reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources: